Backgammon opening theory

 The first moves of a backgammon game are the opening moves, collectively referred to as the opening, and studied in the backgammon opening theory.
 Backgammon opening theory is not developed in as much detail as opening theory in chess, which has been widely studied.
-The is because following the first move in backgammon, there are 21 dice roll outcomes on each subsequent move and many alternative plays for each outcome.
-Therefore, the tree of possible positions in backgammon expands much more rapidly than in chess; by the third roll there are about 25,000 different possibilities.
+This is because following the first move in backgammon, there are 21 dice roll outcomes on each subsequent move and many alternative plays for each outcome.
+Therefore, the tree of possible positions in backgammon expands rapidly; by the third roll there are about 25,000 different possibilities.

 By the early 1980s a consensus had developed among backgammon experts on the preferred opening move for some rolls, with other rolls not attracting a consensus.
 Following the emergence of self-trained backgammon-playing neural networks, the suggested best opening moves for some rolls have changed significantly from the pre-bot expert opinions.

 Preferred opening moves

 The table below summarizes the preferred moves for each of the 15 possible opening rolls, as selected by detailed computer simulations, referred to as "rollouts".
 The first column is the move that the rollout says gives the most equity (i.e. the average profit or loss that one would net, per game, by playing the position to conclusion an infinite number of times).
 When there is an alternative move that is close it is listed in column 2 (sometimes there is more than one).

 The moves are expressed in standard backgammon notation.
 For instance, 8/5 means move a checker from the 8-point to the 5-point.

 The above opening moves emerged from computer analysis and demonstrate that a number of opening moves that were favored by experts in the pre-bot era are now considered suboptimal.
-One example is the move 13/11 13/8 on the roll 5-2.
+One example is the move 13/11 13/8 on the roll 5–2.
 Although not a bad move, the alternative choice preferred by the analyses, 24/22-13/8, is now generally agreed upon to be optimal.
 In other cases, computer analysis has resulted in alternative strategies that were not seriously considered in the past.
 For instance, the opening move 8/2 6/2 for a roll of 6-4 was in the past greeted with disdain from experts (making the 2-point instead of trying for a higher home point), but turns out to be on average about as effective as the usual plays (24/14 and 24/18 13/9).
 Another change from the pre-bot era is that slotting the five point with an opening roll of 4-1 or 5-1 is no longer considered best.